JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 ```PowerShell
 C:\Users\Administrator>cd \
 ```
-3. `net localgroup “Backup Operators” thmuser1 /add` from the compromised Windows machine to add our target user (thmuser1) to the compromised system's **Backup Operators** group, which won't give our target user administrative privileges but it will allow them to read and write to files within its system regardless of the system's DACL configurations and any other set permissions that may prevent users from accessing those files
+3. `net localgroup “Backup Operators” <USER> /add` from the compromised Windows machine to add our target user (thmuser1) to the compromised system's **Backup Operators** group, which won't give our target user administrative privileges but it will allow them to read and write to files within its system regardless of the system's DACL configurations and any other set permissions that may prevent users from accessing those files
 ```PowerShell
 C:\>net localgroup "Backup Operators" thmuser1 /add
 The command completed successfully.
 ```
-4. `net localgroup “Remote Management Users” thmuser1 /add` from the compromised Windows machine to add our target user (thmuser1) to the compromised system's **Remote Management Users** group in order to have our target user be able to connect back to the compromised machine using WinRM
+4. `net localgroup “Remote Management Users” <USER> /add` from the compromised Windows machine to add our target user (thmuser1) to the compromised system's **Remote Management Users** group in order to have our target user be able to connect back to the compromised machine using WinRM
 ```PowerShell
 C:\>net localgroup "Remote Management Users" thmuser1 /add
 The command completed successfully.